Kyuu-Ji/htb-write-up/scriptkiddie/write-up-scriptkiddie.md

 # (...)
 ```

-It gets an entry, when the **Searchsplot** feature does not contain any alphanumeric characters:
+It gets an entry, when the **Searchsploit** feature does not contain any alphanumeric characters:
 ```
 regex_alphanum = re.compile(r'^[A-Za-z0-9 \.]+$')
 ```

-Sending special characters to the **Searchsplot** feature while checking the file with `tail -f`:
+Sending special characters to the **Searchsploit** feature while checking the file with `tail -f`:
 ```
 tail -f logs/hackers